-A retired Air Force colonel, Morris has killed more than 500 animals using only spears.
-“I stopped hunting with guns in 1968,” he has said before, “basically because it had just gotten too easy.”
+A retired Air Force colonel, Morris killed more than 500 animals using only spears.
+“I stopped hunting with guns in 1968,” he said once, “basically because it had just gotten too easy.”
 He went from guns to bow hunting to hunting with two-handed spears to hunting with one spear in each hand, sometimes killing two animals at once.
 And that’s not just a freak incident; Morris has killed two animals at once on more than a dozen occasions.

 You can get a sense of the place from this film by Adam Roffman: